User Guide

 To move selected widgets just drag them using the mouse.
 Use Arrows to adjust the position of widgets in increments of 2px using the keyboard.
 Ctrl+Arrows let you adjust the size.
 Shift+Arrows and Shift+Ctrl+Arrows let you do the same thing in increments of 20px.

-To resize selected widgets just grab with the mouse one of the small black squares and drag it.
+To resize selected widgets just grab with the mouse one of the handles and drag it.
 Some widgets cannot be resized in one or both directions.
-In this case black squares will only appear for directions that work.
+In this case handles will appear only for directions that work.

 Move and resize operations snap to guides, grid and geometry (smart guides).
 Use Alt key to temporarily disable snapping.
-Snapping behavior can be disabled in plugin’s preferences.
+Snapping behavior can be adjusted in preferences.

 Most of the widgets are capable of calculating their size automatically.
 For example the Button widget will adjust its size to fit the text.
 If a widget is resized explicitly then it will keep this new size.
 You can use the Auto-Size action to turn back on the auto-sizing behavior.